 Average growth rates in revenues are based on the Group's expectation of market developments and the changes in the environment in which it operates.
 The Group uses revenue growth rates based on past historical performance as well as expectations on the results of its strategies.
 On the other hand, the perpetual growth rate used to compute for the terminal value is based on the forecasted long-term growth of real gross domestic product (GDP) of the economy in which the business operates.
-In 2021, 2020 and 2019, management assumed average growth rates in revenues of 0.00% to 59.09%, 00.00% to 25.93% and 21.38% to 75.00%, respectively, and terminal growth rates of 3.00%, 3.00% and 1.00% to 3.00%, respectively.
+In 2022, 2021 and 2020, management assumed average growth rates in revenues of 0.00% to 33.33%, 0.00% to 59.09% and 0.00% to 25.93%, respectively, and terminal growth rates of 2.80% to 4.68%, 3.00% and 3.00%, respectively.